Yeamin-Talukder/CODEFORCES-PROBLEMS-ANALYZER/README.md

 </details>

+> [!WARNING]
+> ## If you change the Handle name Make sure to delete all the data of Problemcache sheet else it will show previous handle fetch data.

+> [!NOTE]
+> ## IT WILL TAKE SOME TIME TO LOAD THE DATA DEPENDING ON THE DATA SIZE

 > [!CAUTION]
 > ## DON'T CHANGE ANYTHING IF YOU DON'T KNOW WHAT'S GOING ON JUST USE THE CONTROL PANEL

-> [!NOTE]
-> ## IT WILL TAKE SOME TIME TO LOAD THE DATA DEPENDING ON THE DATA SIZE